klinkby/ampsper/README.md

 # AMPSPER

-A simple skeleton Ghost theme that uses [Google AMP](https://github.com/ampproject/amphtml)
+Casper Ghost theme modified to use [Google AMP](https://github.com/ampproject/amphtml)

-Version: 0 as AMP is a newborn
+Version: 0

 # Installation

 Create a new directory called ampsper, under /themes of your Ghost installation.

 Activate theme from your settings.

-Note: The /assets folder remains in case we prefer adding in custom styling and functions

 # Adding custom style to your Ghost blog